jmoletteire/nba-career-scraper/README.md

 ### 3. Customize Keywords

-Edit `data/keywords.json` to specify the job types you're interested in:
+Edit `data/keywords.json` to specify the job types you're interested (or not interested) in:

 ```json
 {